funnypar/Learn-Python/seventh/README.md

 ## Lessons Learned

-In this exercice we want to solve the third exercice of "Jadi course" :
+In this exercice we want to solve the fourth exercice of "Jadi course" :

 Question :